clemsonciti/rcde_workshops/r_programming/03-Data-Structures.md

 - If a vector is combined from variables of different types, R tries to *coerce* them into the same type.
-For example, logicals can be coerced into numbers (TRUE becomes 1, and FALSE becomes 0):
+For example, logical values can be coerced into numbers (TRUE becomes 1, and FALSE becomes 0):

 ~~~r